 Governor Kay Ivey has issued a State of Emergency effective at 6:00 a.m.
 Sunday, May 27, for several Alabama counties in preparation for Subtropical Storm Alberto.This includes Tuscaloosa County.

 Do you know an artist in need?
 Kentuck Art Center & Festival, in partnership with Tuscaloosa City Schools, is offering seven need-based scholarships to kids ages 8-12 for Imagination & Enrichment Summer Art Camp, instructed by Studio Artist Sydney Gruber.

-This lucky young man is Tux, appropriately named and formally dressed!
-He is the Humane Society of West Alabama’s Pet of the Week.
+This gorgeous young lady is Thomasina, also known as Tommie, and she’s the Humane Society of West Alabama’s Pet of the Week.